matrix-org/matrix-spec-proposals/proposals/3754-removing-profile-info.md

-# MSCXXXX: Removing Profile Information
+# MSC3754: Removing Profile Information

 In the Client-Server API specification, there is currently no clear way to remove the profile information, or to know when it has been removed.